 Planning tips for small business owners

 Partners with spouse employees can start with an Individual 401(k), which would be a great way to put away significant money towards retirement.
 However, care must be taken when structuring compensation in the case of S-Corporation as only the W2 income (not the distribution) counts towards your retirement plan contribution.
-Once employees are hired, it may make sense to transition to a 401k with profit sharing to allow owners to contribute as much as $58,000 ($64,500 if over 50).
+Once employees are hired, it may make sense to transition to a 401k with profit sharing.

 How to go about opening a plan